fredgaloppin/closedPoly/README.md

 #### still to do

-- assuming no distance measurement over 500 meter, there'no (yet) earth sphericity correction
+- assuming no distance measurement over 500 meter, there's no (yet) earth sphericity correction.
-- not yet complete calcul and station details to download
+- not yet complete calcul and station details to download.
-- code to be optimized, this is a training attempt, started with only javascript, html, css
+- code to be optimized, this is a training attempt, started with only javascript, html, css.